Released From Iranian Prison, U.S. Student Xiyue Wang Says He Was Held As A 'Hostage'

 After a struggle to publicize Wang's cause and obtain his release, his wife Hua Qu calls the experience and its safe conclusion "a victory of humanity and diplomacy."

-Wang reunited with his wife and son in December in Switzerland, where U.S. and international authorities managed the exchange.
+Wang reunited with his wife and son in December in Germany, where U.S. and international authorities managed the exchange.

 "That moment, I felt as if time had stopped for us for three-and-a-half years," he remembers.
 But of course, it hadn't: "My son — he was very different, taller.
 He was a chubby little boy as a 3-year-old, when I left.
 Now he's 7."